 BUDGET AND CURRENCY

 Italy uses the Euro, and Rome is one of its more expensive cities.
 Still, things tend to be quite reasonable next to other major European stops like London, Paris, or Amsterdam, and entry fees to most popular museums and historic sights are pretty moderate.
-You can pay extra to skip the lengthy queues, but organised tour groups often enjoy that privilege anyway.
+You can pay extra to skip the lengthy queues, but booking an organized tour will often buy you that privilege anyway.
 Independent travelers might want to pick up Rome’s Omnia Card for this benefit instead.
 Food and drink is a serious thing in Italy, and so can be on the expensive side.
-In Rome, an inexpensive meal is typically around 15-18 EUR, while a 3-course dinner for two will be closer to 55 EUR.
+In Rome, an inexpensive meal is typically around 13-18 EUR, while a 3-course dinner for two will be closer to 60 EUR.
 Choose restaurants (and espresso bars) away from the main tourist attractions, ideally without English menus for generally higher quality at a lower price.

 LOCAL LAWS AND ETIQUETTE

 English is commonly spoken in hotels, attractions, among young Italians, and tourist-frequented restaurants and bars, but don’t abuse the fact.
-Learn a friendly Italian buongiorno or buonasera for good morning/evening at a bare minimum, along with per favore (please), grazie (thank you), or prego (you’re welcome).
+Italians love hearing tourists make a decent attempt at Italian.
+Learn a friendly buongiorno or buonasera for good morning/evening at a bare minimum, along with per favore (please), grazie (thank you), or prego (you’re welcome).
 Much like the local customs and etiquette, make an effort to fit in, and you’ll open up a much friendlier and more engaging side of Rome.

 Get a Trip Quote Order a Brochure